Shirish-Kumar/Shirish-Kumar/README.md

 ### Let's Connect 🌐

 I'm always open to collaboration and exploring new opportunities.
-Feel free to reach out to me if you're interested in working together or have any questions.
+Feel free to reach out to me by [email](shirishkumar226@gmail.com) if you're interested in working together or have any questions.

 Thanks for visiting my GitHub profile! 🚀